 The Channel Islands National Park is one of the least visited National Parks due to their remoteness off the coast of Southern California.
-That’s what attracted Kim Vawter, Bearfoot Theory’s Community Manager, to the area.
+That’s what attracted Kim Vawter, Bearfoot Theory’s former Community Manager, to the area.
 Kim spent a summer as a sea cave kayak guide at the Channel Islands National Park after hiking the Pacific Crest Trail.
 Today she lives in Santa Barbara managing that same company that leads tours out at the islands, so she has a ton of local knowledge.

 Many people reference Catalina Island when they hear about the”Channel Islands.”
 While Catalina Island is a Channel Island (check out Kim’s review of hiking the Trans-Catalina Trail), it’s not considered part of Channel Islands National Park.

 The 5 islands that make up the Channel Islands National Park – Santa Cruz, Anacapa, Santa Rosa, San Miguel, and Santa Barbara Islands – are all protected and preserved without modern amenities.
 That means there are no restaurants, bars, and hotels, like there are on Catalina.
 The National Park has more than 20 endemic species found nowhere else in the world & the park offers a snapshot of what native California (without Disneyland & freeways) would look like.

 Channel Islands National Park is just a short boat ride from Ventura, California and offers camping, kayaking, hiking, diving, and more.

 Use our Channel Islands National Park guide to plan a quick day trip off the grid, or better yet a full weekend of island time.

 - Best Time to Visit